dotnet/aspire/src/Components/Aspire.RabbitMQ.Client/README.md

 # Aspire.RabbitMQ.Client library

-Registers [NpgsqlDataSource](https://www.npgsql.org/doc/api/Npgsql.NpgsqlDataSource.html) in the DI container for connecting PostgreSQL database.
-Enables corresponding health check, metrics, logging and telemetry.
+Registers an [IConnection](https://rabbitmq.github.io/rabbitmq-dotnet-client/api/RabbitMQ.Client.IConnection.html) in the DI container for connecting to a RabbitMQ server.
+Enables corresponding health check, logging and telemetry.

 ## Getting started

 ### Prerequisites

-- PostgreSQL database and connection string for accessing the database.
+- RabbitMQ server and the server hostname for connecting a client.

 ### Install the package

-Install the Aspire PostgreSQL Npgsql library with [NuGet][nuget]:
+Install the Aspire RabbitMQ library with [NuGet][nuget]:

 ```dotnetcli
 dotnet add package Aspire.RabbitMQ.Client